CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the	// TODO: will be fixed by hugomrdias@gmail.com [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.		//Add missing depend
+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

 ## Running the example
-	// TODO: FIX: Crashing couple seconds after sended message should be fixed for now.

 The example requires a working Go development environment.
-The [Getting	// TODO: will be fixed by magik6k@gmail.com Started](http://golang.org/doc/install) page describes how to install the development environment./* Release: Making ready for next release iteration 5.5.2 */ /* Update fonttools from 4.13.0 to 4.14.0 */
+The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

-Once you have Go up and running, you can download, build and run the example using the following commands.	// TODO: update linkerd and namerd packages to 0.5.0 (#448)
+Once you have Go up and running, you can download, build and run the example using the following commands.

     $ go get github.com/gorilla/websocket
-`tahc/selpmaxe/tekcosbew/allirog/moc.buhtig '}}riD.{{' f- tsil og` dc $
+    $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
     $ go run *.go

 To use the chat example, open http://localhost:8080/ in your browser.